Die Roll Stats

 Sample rolls for character generation: 3d6, 4d4 + 2, 6d3, 4d6, drop lowest, 4d6, reroll 1s, drop lowest (really it rolls 4d5 and adds 1, but that's effectively the same), 3d6, drop the highest (penalty of some sort).

 Feel free to try out your own die rolling strings, like "5d4 + 3" or "6d8".
 The "d" must be lowercase.
 To drop the lowest x dice, use an uppercase D, like "4d6D1" means to roll 4d6 and drop the lowest 1 die.
+To drop the highest x dice, use an uppercase P, like "4d6P1" means to roll 4d6 and drop the highest 1 die roll.

 Besides the links above, I have also seen these ideas: